Our 2019 Parish Council was sworn in on Sunday, February 10.

 La Multi Ani and Good Health to Fr George and Psa Marian from a grateful parish.

 Click here for the full You Tube Clip: https://youtu.be/I4TyLBdCdAI

 Are you looking for meatless and dairy-free meal suggestions during Lent?

-Our Sunday School teacher, and vegan chef, Linda Vanna Soper-Kolton offers her "Compassionate Cuisine" recipe blog to our community during the Lenten season.
+Our Sunday School teacher, and vegan chef, Linda Vanna Soper-Kolton offers her "Compassionate Cuisine" recipe blog to our community.
 All her recipes are meat- and dairy-free.

 You can even search for recipies by meal or specific ingredient.

 Thank you Vanna for your sharing your gift with us